-The Purchasing Division is a division of the City’s Finance Department.
-Purchasing protects the interest of City taxpayers and is responsible for assuring fair and equitable treatment to all vendors without regard to political pressure.
+Purchasing is a division of the City’s Finance Department.
+The Purchasing Division is charged with managing the procurement of goods and services for the City of Round Rock.
+Purchasing protects the interest of City taxpayers and is responsible for assuring fair and equitable treatment to all vendors.

 Utilizing centralized coordination of purchasing activities, the Purchasing Division receives purchase requests from the various City departments and determines, with the assistance of the requesting department, the best method of procurement, including open market purchasing, informal solicitations, formal solicitations, cooperative purchasing and procurement card purchases.
 Centralized coordination of purchasing encourages cost savings through bulk purchases and consolidated purchases as well as compliance with various purchasing legal requirements.

 Vendor’s interested in working with The City of Round Rock must comply with The Standard Purchasing Terms and Conditions and The Standard Insurance requirements listed below: